Holistic therapy FAQs

 How can I train to become a therapist?

 Making the decision to become a holistic therapist can feel overwhelming when you discover the number of training courses available.
-To help you shift back to the excitement, we've put together a training page with a few pointers on what to look for in a course and professional organisation.
-We've also listed some training affiliate organisations that run courses that will enable you to join Therapy Directory once completed to help get your business off to a flying start.
+To help reduce this overwhelm, we've listed some training affiliate organisations that run courses that will enable you to join Therapy Directory once completed to help you get your business off to a flying start.